stevenstetzler/kahs-nn/README.md

 # Intro to Python

-You can find resources for learning the syntax and basics of python in `intro_python`.
+You can find resources for learning the syntax and basics of python in `intro_python/syntax/intro_python.ipynb`.

 # Demos